 Read this before preparing your application

 While BAX and DHL accept Carnet shipments, FedEx and UPS (small package divisions) generally do not.

 U.K. customs denied entry of Carnet because the merchandise was undervalued and did not represent a “reasonable commercial value.”
 Using the insured value of goods on your General List will usually result in a “reasonable commercial value”.

 Obtaining a Carnet does not release your obligation to comply with U.S. Government export controls or foreign country import controls.
 Some articles may require an export license for reasons of national security and foreign policy.
 An export license allows U.S. companies to export commodities that are controlled by U.S. regulations.
 Check with foreign customs in advance for their restriction or requirements on goods entering their country.

 Effective April 5, 2014, and as a result of changes to the Foreign Trade Regulations (FTR), many exemptions that existed for ATA Carnet are greatly curtailed.
-These changes cover both U.S. and foreign ATA Carnets, as well as those coming from and going to Taiwan (TECRO/AIT).
+These changes cover both U.S. and foreign ATA Carnets, as well as those coming from and going to Taiwan, Province of China (TECRO/AIT).
 For a complete guide to the new FTR export requirements click here.

 ATA Carnets are not exempt from importer security filing (ISF, otherwise known as 10+2).
 However, ATA Carnet shipments ARE exempt from posting the bond required of other shipments entering or re-entering the U.S. via vessel.
 Except for the provision of the six digit HTSUS codes, the information needed to complete the ISF can be found on the Carnet or available from the broker clearing the entry.